ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 I can `JSON.stringify()`, and `JSON.parse()` it,
 if it's an `Object`.

-*That's it!* We do simple module integration with options, now I just write code, that I want to execute on app open:
+*That's it!* We do simple module integration with options, now I just write code that I want to execute on app open:

 ### Payload